Real Girl (album): Critical reception

 Real Girl earned generally mixed reviews from music critics.
 Caroline Sullivan from The Guardian found that "what emerges from her debut album is the fact that she'd quite like to be compared to Mary J. Blige, but will settle for Jamelia.
 Turning her back on Suga-pop, she has set herself up as a sophisticated urban girl, availing herself of the talents of Groove Armada, Amy Winehouse and George Michael to produce perfectly buff R&B. The Armada collaboration [...] stands out as a grinding electronic rave-up that's unmatched by anything else here."
 AllMusic editor Sharon Mawer described the album as "a mixture of danceable R&B songs" rated the album three out of five stars.
-Jaime Gill, writing for Yahoo!
-Music UK, found that "a few more spiky moments like this "["B Boy Baby"] and "Song 4 Mutya", and a few less mid-tempo snoozes like "It's Not Easy", and this could have been a brilliant, bold debut by one of our most interesting pop stars.
+Jaime Gill, writing for Yahoo Music, found that "a few more spiky moments like this "["B Boy Baby"] and "Song 4 Mutya", and a few less mid-tempo snoozes like "It's Not Easy", and this could have been a brilliant, bold debut by one of our most interesting pop stars.
 As it is, it will have to settle for an interesting mixed bag."
 Krissi Murison from NME felt that Real Girl was "a debut's worth of octave-warbling, R&B dross.
 And not even Winehouse herself (who rocks up on backing vocals on "B Boy Baby" – the not-quite-funny re-working of The Ronettes classic of nearly the same name) can stop it being any less of a letdown."